For Mental Health Resources related to COVID-19Click here

-Public Mental Health Special Interest Group and Resources
+Public Mental Health Special Interest Group

 Public mental health is the art and science of improving mental health and wellbeing and preventing mental illness through the organised efforts and informed choices of society, organisations, public and private, communities and individuals.